 Staff concurs with the need for mixed development to provide for a variety of uses when possible.
-These lots are adjacent to the recently re-zoned Hunter Family property consisting of 107 acres now zoned Residential - Light Industrial - Commercial to the east and directly south of Hospice which zoned Rural, however, just to the northeast of these parcels is a noncontiguous property consisting of 191 acres that is zoned Industrial-Commercial.
-Across the street and to the west in Berkeley County is Liberty Business Park, which includes the US Coast Guard, IRS, and Food Lion.
-Berkeley County has no zoning.
+This lot is adjacent to a property consisting of 191 acres that is zoned Industrial-Commercial to the north and abuts the railroad.
+The Hospice of the Eastern Panhandle in-house care facility is located to the west of the property.
+To the east is the West Virginia University's Kearneysville Tree Fruit Research and Education Center.
+Across the street and just to the west is Liberty Business Park, which includes the US Coast Guard, IRS, and Food Lion.

 Developing economic development zones and employment centers addresses key elements of the 2004 Comprehensive Plan and also provides Jefferson County with multiple long term benefits.
 The possibility of an employment area in this location would assist in allowing more Jefferson County residents to live and work in the county, and an employment and commercial center would enlarge the tax base of the county, which addresses Recommendation 3.18 of the Comprehensive Plan (shown below).
-Rezoning and development of these properties is in keeping with the Plan Policies and is in keeping with good planning.
-Because this is a commercial and light industrial area with water, sewer and natural gas and adequate road infrastructure, prudent planning would concentrate future uses where services currently exist.
+Rezoning and development of this property is in keeping with the Plan Policies and is in keeping with good planning.
+Being a commercial and light industrial area with water, sewer and natural gas, prudent planning concentrates uses where services currently exist.